wavefrontshaping/complexPyTorch/README.md

 ## Acknowledgments

-I want to thank Piotr Bialecki for his invluable help on the PyTorch forum.
+I want to thank Piotr Bialecki for his invaluable help on the PyTorch forum.